hihiz20/nova-american-diet/README.md

 - NOVA 3 - Processed Foods
 - NOVA 4 - Ultra Processed Foods

 Additionally, ingredients will be investigated, specifically the most present ingredients found in each NOVA classification and present the findings visually.
+Futhermore, will discuss the common ingredients found in every NOVA Classification and draw peer review literature to discuss the health risks or benefits depending on the ingredients found.

 ## Why this project: the American Diet Through NOVA Classification